iSoumya16/iSoumya16/README.md

 ### My name is Soumya Majumder
 I am an aspiring Data Science enthusiast pursuing Final Year Bachelor of Technology in Electrical Engineering.
-I've worked on case studies using frameworks such as Excel,Tableau and PowerBI.
+I've worked on case studies using frameworks such as Excel, Tableau and PowerBI.
 I have also programming skills in Python and SQL.

 Skills:
 • Python